emaslvcc/JavaCraft/README.md

 -   **Flowchart & Pseudocode Submission**: Include the flowchart and pseudocode in the final PDF document, showcasing your understanding of the game's overall architecture[^1].

-[^1]: There are two main submissions for this project, you can see the details of which task is part of which submission on the [Submissions](submissions.qmd) page.
+[^1]: There are 2 main submissions for this project, you can see the details of which task is part of which submission on the [Submissions](submissions.qmd) page.

 ### Functionality Exploration